biospi/seaMass/README.md

 data.design$Condition <- c("A", "A", "A", "A", "B", "B", "B", "B")
 ```

-Now you can run the seaMass-Σ model:
+Now you can run the seaMass-Σ model for raw protein group-level quantification, followed by the seaMass-Θ normalisation model:

 ```
-# run seaMass-sigma
+# run seaMass-sigma and seaMass-theta
 fit.sigma <- seaMass_sigma(data, data.design)
+fit.theta <- seaMass_theta(fit.sigma)
 ```

-A directory has been created called *fit.seaMass* with a *output* subdirectory that contains csv results and QC plots.
-You can also get all these results in R. For example, you can output the standardised protein group quants and generate a PCA plot coloured by 'Assay.SD', which is the unexplained variation in each assay - the higher this is for an assay, the more uncertain the results are (but note, this tutorial study is well run, the highest Assay.SD of 0.06 is still considered very low):
+A directory has been created called *fit.seaMass* with a *csv* subdirectory that contains numerical results and a *report.zip* file that contains an interactive html report full of quality control and results plots.
+It is strongly recommend to use a utility such as [Pismo File Mount](https://pismotec.com/pfm/ap/) on Windows, [Archive Mounter](https://github.com/biospi/ArchiveMounter) on MacOS or [fuse-zip](https://linux.die.net/man/1/fuse-zip) on Linux to mount the zip report as a drive for browsing, as the unzipped contents can be more than 20 times the size as the zip file itself.
+You can also get all these results in R. For example, you can output the raw or normalised protein group quants and generate a PCA plot coloured by 'Assay.SD', which is the unexplained variation in each assay - the higher this is for an assay, the more uncertain the results are (but note, this tutorial study is well run, the highest Assay.SD of 0.06 is still considered very low):

 ```
+# output raw protein group quant summaries
+group_quants(fit.sigma, summary = T)

-# output standardised group deviation summaries
+# output normalised protein group quant summaries
-standardised_group_deviations(fit.sigma, summary = T)
+group_quants(fit.theta, summary = T)

 # plot PCA with "Assay.SD"
-plot_pca(fit.sigma)
+plot_robust_pca(fit.theta)
 ```

-Now you can run seaMass-Δ on the results of seaMass-Σ:
+Now you can run seaMass-Δ on the results of seaMass-Θ:

 ```
 # run seaMass-delta
-fit.delta <- seaMass_delta(fit.sigma)
+fit.delta <- seaMass_delta(fit.theta)
 ```

-Results and plots of this analysis are added to a new *delta.fit* subdirectory in the *output* directory.
-Again, you can get these results in R. For this tutorial dataset, we also provide the ground truth for this dataset so we can check the False Discovery Rate against the ground truth False Discovery Proportion with the following:
+Results and plots of this analysis are added to the *csv* directory and *report.zip*.
+Again, you can get these results in R and generate plots such as Volcano plots:

 ```
 # get protein group FDR results
-data.fdr <- fdr_standardised_group_deviations(fit.delta)
+group_quants_fdr(fit.delta)

-# add ground truth and plot precision-recall curve
+# plot volcano
-data.fdr <- add_seaMass_spikein_truth(data.fdr)
-plot_pr(data.fdr)
+plot_volcano(fit.delta)
 ```

 ### Tutorial 2 - running on a HPC cluster